Srdjan667/rpg-tome/README.md

     python manage.py runserver

-After that you should be able to see webpage in your browser by entering the following adress:
+After that you should be able to see webpage in your browser by entering the following address:

     localhost:8000/